 God, that just makes me feel so much lighter.
 People you respect saying that what they make look easy is actually right on the edge of being too much to handle.
 May even be too much to handle.

 I feel that way all the time.
 Turns out we all do, I guess.
-XOXO is where I come to talk about these things and it's started to feel like a home.
+XOXO is where I come to talk about these things and it’s felt like a home.

 - I got to play with a Playdate.